How To Keep A Bedside Commode From Tipping ?

 To help build the user’s confidence, you need to set up the bedside commode in a space with the priority on safety.

 Remove any hazards around the commode which may cause tripping, or just make access difficult.
 If your elderly loved one is already nervous about backing up and sitting on this strange new toilet, you don’t want to make them even more hesitant by placing all kinds of objects in the way – keep their vision clear of extra stuff, as it will make things more confusing.

 If your loved one is using the commode at night, and in a hurry to get onto it, you don’t want them in a daze to forget to turn the light on, and as a result to have them stumbling around in the dark.

 You can either use a nightlight, or much better a light with a remote sensor, so that the minute your loved one’s movements will trigger a light to come on, and there will be no danger of falling due to lack of a light.

 Bed alarms or pagers

-This is particularly for the night time, if you want to know when your loved one is getting up to use the commode so that you can give assistance, there are a whole range of alarms and pagers that will signal to you know when they are getting up.
+This is particularly for the nighttime, if you want to know when your loved one is getting up to use the commode so that you can give assistance, there are a whole range of alarms and pagers that will signal to you to know when they are getting up.